shaack/cm-chessboard/README.md

 Current version is "alpha", works on desktop (current versions of Chrome, Firefox, Safari, Edge), and mobile (Android and iOS).
 Will not work in IE. Not planned to get it working in IE.

-Lightweight, SVG, ES6-module and almost no external dependencies.
+Lightweight, SVG, ES6 module and almost no external dependencies.

 - Demo: [http://shaack.com/projekte/cm-chessboard/](http://shaack.com/projekte/cm-chessboard/)
 - Repository: [https://github.com/shaack/cm-chessboard](https://github.com/shaack/cm-chessboard)